Marc-Philippe Daubresse: Career

 In 1974, Daubresse worked as staff member for telecommunications Minister Norbert Segard.
 He also served as regional chair of the Union pour la Démocratie Française, and later the Union pour un Mouvement Populaire for the Nord.

 From 1980 to 1983, Daubresse worked for Bouygues.

 From 1986 to 1992, Daubresse was a member of the regional council of Nord-Pas-de-Calais.
 From January 2001 to March 2008, he was the Vice-President of the Urban Community of Lille Métropole.
 Since 2003, he has been the President of the Conseil National de l’Habitat, then the Agence Nationale de l'Habitat.

 From March to November 2004, Daubresse was Secretary for housing, from November 2004 to May 2005, Deputy Minister for housing and cities. and frome March to November 2010 Minister for Youth and Active Solidarities.

 Daubresse has been the mayor of Lambersart from 1988 to 2017.

 Political positions

 In the Republicans’ 2016 presidential primaries, Daubresse endorsed Nicolas Sarkozy as the party's candidate for the office of President of France.
+In the Republicans' 2025 leadership election, he endorsed Bruno Retailleau to succeed Éric Ciotti as the party's new chair.